marbl/MetagenomeScope/FEATURES_TODO.md

 	* TODO: Have this configurable by the user (text entry or selection drop-down box for limited number of angles, with default of 90 degrees CCW or 270 degrees CW)
+    * TODO: To make further use of this, add a (functional) horizontal scrollbar to traverse the graph in addition to dragging.
+We could even get keyboard support for this, maybe?

 * Look into how GraphViz converts inches to pixels.
 See if we can manage to factor INCHES\_TO\_PIXELS into the position layout of the graph (=50 works